The math behind Dominion Voting System's $1.6 billion lawsuit against Fox News

 Damages often 'can't be proven with mathematical precision'

 Dominion will also have to show the comments were made with "actual malice."
-Under that standard, Dominion's attorneys will have to convince a jury that Fox either knowingly broadcasting something false and damaging to the election tech firm's reputation - or willfully disregarded facts it should have known disproving those statements.
+Under that standard, Dominion's attorneys will have to convince a jury that Fox either knowingly broadcast something false and damaging to the election tech firm's reputation, or willfully disregarded facts it should have known disproving those statements.

 A report commissioned by Dominion and filed with the court laid out about a billion dollars worth of damages the company says it has experienced.
 Dominion says it has lost $16 million in profits, more than $70 million in potential business, $14 million in legal, security and other expenses and more than $900 million in value due to the conspiracy theories tied to the 2020 election.